 The two most common materials for clarinet are ABS plastic and Grenadilla wood.

 Grenadilla wood is also known as African blackwood, it is incredibly strong and is grown in Kenya, Tanzania, and Mozambique.
-It is generally black in color and is chosen for its ability to withstand manufacturing, similar to metal.
+It is generally black and is chosen for its ability to withstand manufacturing, similar to metal.

 As opposed to other types of wood, which can crack easily when being drilled to fit the intricate keys of clarinet, grenadilla wood is very strong and can handle all of the key installations, and also is less susceptible to warping, as is typical with wood.
 However, because it is wood it is still susceptible to cracking and temperature changes.